edakturk14/fuel-dapp-template/README.md

 The best way to get started building decentralized applications on Fuel!
 Built using NextJS, DaisyUI, Forc, Sway and Typescript.

-- ✅ Smart contract in Sway
+- Easily deploy your smart contract in Sway to your local toolchain or the Fuel Beta-2 testnet
-- 🛠 Easily setup your local toolchain or deploy to the Fuel Beta Testnet
+- Out-of-the-box local toolchain & wallet setup
-- 👛 Fuel wallet connection
+- Customizable frontend built using Tailwind CSS

 ## QuickStart